 Properties.
 The FMLP avoids deadlock - by construction, resources within a group cannot contribute to a deadlock, and the constraint that long requests cannot be nested within short requests prohibits cyclic nesting of resource groups.
-Bounds for worst-case blocking under the FMLP are derived in an appendix of the online version of this paper [11].
+Bounds for worst-case blocking under the FMLP are derived in Appendix A.